 Passive microwave radiation is naturally emitted by the Earth's surface and overlying atmosphere.
 This emission is a complex function of the microwave radiative properties of the emitting body (Hallikainen and Winebrenner, 1992).
-However, for the purposes of microwave remote sensing, the relationship can be described as a simple function of the physical temperature (T) of the emitting body and the emissivity ( $\epsilon$ ) of the body.
+However, for the purposes of microwave remote sensing, the relationship can be described as a simple function of the physical temperature (T) of the emitting body and the emissivity (ε) of the body, where T_B , or brightness temperature, is the parameter (after calibrations) retrieved by satellite sensors and is the input parameter to passive microwave sea ice concentration algorithms.

-$$T_B = \varepsilon^ T \tag{6}$$
+$$T_B = \varepsilon^ T \tag{8}$$